4 Days in London: A Perfect Itinerary for First Timers

 Specific Days of the Week to Keep in Mind for Your Trip

 One of the things we realized as we sat down to outline this guide is that a lot of the things to do depend on what days of the week you’re in town.
-This is particularly relevant for some of the food markets.

-Here are some considerations for days of the week to keep in mind as you’re planning your trip (there’s more detail on what exactly these places are and what they offer in the detailed itinerary above).
+Here are some considerations for days of the week to keep in mind as you’re planning your trip (there’s more detail on what exactly these places are and what they offer in the detailed itinerary below).

 - Borough Market: Lunch only, Monday to Saturday.